API Testing

 Understanding API Testing

-Why Postman is Ideal for API Testing
+Why Use Postman for API Testing?

 The Role of Newman in API Testing

-Advantages of Using Newman
+Benefits of Using Newman

-Best Practices for API Testing
+Best Practices for Effective API Testing

 Conclusion